nathadriele/mlops-zoomcamp-project-paris-price-house/README.md

 - .github: contains the CI/CD files (GitHub Actions)
 - data: dataset and test sample for testing the model
 - integration_tests: prediction integration test with docker-compose
-- lambda: test of the lambda handler with and w/o docker
 - model: full pipeline from preprocessing to prediction and monitoring using MLflow, Prefect, Grafana, Adminer, and docker-compose
 - notebooks: EDA and Modeling performed at the beginning of the project to establish a baseline
-- tests: unit tests
 - makefile: set of execution tasks
 - pyproject.toml: linting and formatting
 - setup.py: project installation module